 - Plant identification tags (preferably non-plastic for the sake of the environment) – a popsicle stick and a permanent marker work well

-Now, to get to work!
+Now, we get to work!

 To speed up the process, you can pre-germinate the seeds in unbleached coffee filters or paper towels in unzipped plastic bags.